Welcome to Pediatric OT!

 Some helpful OT groups for pediatrics on Facebook and on the web:

 9) Obtain malpractice insurance.
-Many employers cover general liability of equipment and/or staff but I always recommend purchasing your own coverage.
+Many employers cover the general liability of equipment and/or staff but I always recommend purchasing your own coverage.
 Pricing is dependent on full or part-time employment and experience.
 You worked HARD for your education, licensure, and certification, so protect it.

 **I receive no compensation from either insurance company.